zonemaster/zonemaster/docs/specifications/Address-TP/addr01.md

 ### Ordered description of steps to be taken to execute the test case

-1. Find all hostnames for all the name servers used by the domain by sending NS requests to the parent zone and the zone itself name servers.
+1. Find the IP addresses of each name server of the domain checked.

-2. Find all IPv4 addresses for each name server.
-   For in-bailwick name servers, addresses come from glue records.
-For out-bailwick name servers, separate recursive A queries need to be sent.
+   Use the method described in [Master Test Plan](../Master Test Plan.md) paragraph "Get the IP address records from the child zone".

-3. Each address of each name server has to be checked against the three blocks allocated to private networks : 10.0.0.0/8, 172.16.0.0/12 and 192.168.0.0/16.
+3. Each IPv4 address has to be checked against the three blocks allocated to private networks : 10.0.0.0/8, 172.16.0.0/12 and 192.168.0.0/16.